balena-io-experimental/balena-sound/README.md

 ## Getting Help

 If you're having any problem, please [raise an issue](https://github.com/balena-labs-projects/balena-sound/issues/new) on GitHub and we will be happy to help.

-## Contributing

-Do you want to help make balenaSound better?
-Take a look at our [Contributing Guide](https://sound.balenalabs.io/contributing).
-Hope to see you around!